-“General Mental Ability is the best single predictor of performance, job competence and flexibility.”
+“General Mental Ability (measured by Learning & Reasoning) is the best single predictor of performance, job competence and flexibility.”
+This is a quote from David Bartram, a world renowned psychometrician and former President of the International Test Commission.

 General mental abilities are also often called cognitive abilities and general reasoning skills.
-They measure a candidate’s or employee’s brain power or mental horsepower – how quickly they can process and apply new information.
+The Prevue Assessment Test measures a candidate’s or employee’s brain power or mental horsepower – how quickly they can make good decisions when time is short and information may be ambiguous.

-This assessment examines four cognitive dimensions of General Mental Abilities:
+This pre-hire assessment examines four cognitive dimensions of General Mental Abilities:

 - General Abilities